-If you’re travelling long-term, Airbnb usually offers discounts for stays of a month or more – the discounts are significant, sometimes 50-60%!
+If you’re traveling long-term, VRBO usually offers discounts for stays of a month or more – the discounts are significant, sometimes 50-60%!
 It winds up being cheaper than what I would have paid for my apartment rent back in the USA.

-If you’re a budget-conscious traveler and not travelling long-term, hostels are a great option and are abundant in Italy.
+If you’re a budget-conscious traveler and not traveling long-term, hostels are a great option and are abundant in Italy.

-For standard hotel stays, Booking.com usually offers the best deals.
+For standard hotel stays, Hotels.com usually offers the best deals.

 While Spain is a relatively safe country, petty crimes like theft and pickpocketing are all-too-common, particularly in cities such as Barcelona and Madrid.
 Barcelona was by far the worst by-far I’ve seen in all my years of travel in terms of scams and pick-pocketers.
 Definitely acquaint yourself with the most common scams in Spain before you travel.